 Unusual User Interface: LSL 8 has the Dialogue Tree as a minigame where the player has to navigate around obstacles to reach the "right" conversation choice while the conversation goes on in the background.

-Viva Las Vegas: "Lost Wages", the setting of the original, complete with a quickie wedding chapel.
+Viva Las Vegas: "Lost Wages", the setting of the original, is a parody of Las Vegas, down to including a quickie wedding chapel.

 Zip Mode: In at least some of the games, double-clicking on an exit will make Larry walk at hyperspeed.